1004parky/qbb2022-answers/day1-lunch/README.md

  228 chr21	14
  992 chr21	15
 ```

 We used cut to just clean up the output a little bit.
 	c.
 For each state, we would want to look at the cumulative lengths of the genes; we can get the gene lengths by subtracting the start position from the end position.
 Every gene belongs to a state, so then I would keep track of 15 total sums (one for each state), and add the length to the correct tracked number.
 The state with the largest total sum would be the state with the largest fraction of the genome.
+(You could use sort -n and tail -1 to find the largest in the list)